 1.5 teaspoons ground ginger

 Preheat oven to 350 F. Line a 9 by 13” cake pan with parchment paper; grease parchment and inner sides of pan.
 Wash the tomatoes and cut the stem spot off each of them, then slice into fourths and place in food processor.
 Puree until liquidy and even in consistency; little flecks of colored skin are welcome.
 Measure out 2 and 2/3 cups; set aside.
-In a large bowl, beat the eggs, and brown sugar until smooth and even in color.
+In a large bowl, beat the eggs, molasses and sugar until smooth and even in color.
 Beat in the oil until incorporated.
 Sift all remaining dry ingredients over the egg mixture.
 Begin to fold in the dry ingredients, gradually adding the measured tomato puree.
 Scrape sides and bottom of bowl with spatula; mix until batter is even.
 Pour into prepared pan, smoothing top with spatula.
 Bake for 35-45 minutes, until center tests clean with a toothpick and no longer jiggles.
 Let cool completely in pan, then transfer to a large plate or cutting board.

 For an easy, pretty icing like the one shown here, whisk together ¾ cup powdered sugar, a few dashes of spice, and 1-2 tablespoons lemon or orange juice added gradually (don’t let it get watery-thin).
 Drizzle diagonally over cake using a fork, pastry bag, or plastic bag with a small hole cut in its corner.
 Let icing dry before serving.
 Alternately, spiced cream cheese frosting also works wonderfully.